Cowri-Foundation/cowri-js/README.md

 ## Contribution

 This project started late July 2024, and there is still so much work to be done.
 We will be posting work tasks and contribution guidelines in the coming days.
-We encourage all Javascript developers who wants to contribute to the code to do so.
+We encourage all Javascript developers who wish to contribute to the code to do so.

 Also find below our crypto wallet addresses for those who wish to support our efforts financially.